pontsetudes/pep.enpc/README.md

 ```

 ## Add Youtube Videos to your articles
-With a clickable image :
+As a clickable image :
 ```
 ---
 ...